autostep/AutoStep/README.md

 // Create a project
 var project = new Project();

-// Define some steps in code.
+// Define some steps based on callbacks.
+// You can actually define anything as a source of steps if you
+// want to!
 var steps = new CallbackDefinitionSource();

 // You can put arguments in curly braces: